jazracherif/udacity-data-engineer-gutenberg/README.md

 `make spark`

 This will invoke `lib/spark-etl.py` which contains the code to generate the final dataset.
+Note that for local dev, a smaller catalog will be used `catalog_mini.csv` which consits of 20 book titles.

 ## Airflow Pipeline